 Current Work 2020/21

-Robbie and Jo, together with Prof. Mike Bonaventura are running an online version of the Museums of the FutureNow on environmental justice for the Just Festival, Edinburgh’s social justice and human rights festival.
-This session is in collaboration with Creative Carbon Scotland.
+Robbie and Jo, together with Prof. Mike Bonaventura ran an online version of the Museums of the FutureNow on environmental justice for the Just Festival, Edinburgh’s social justice and human rights festival.
+This session was run in collaboration with Creative Carbon Scotland.
 18th August 6.30-8.30pm https://just-festival.org/eventbrite-event/the-museum-of-the-future/.
 Reflections on the event here: https://www.creativecarbonscotland.com/green-tease-reflections-museums-of-the-futurenow-environmental-justice/

 Robbie and Jo were delighted to have been selected for Becoming Earthly Run by The Barn Arts, Aberdeen, this was an experimental learning space which aimed to create the conditions to open up new innovative forms of practice that responded imaginatively to the challenges we now face.
 July – September 2020.
 They are now developing further collaborative work with The Barn.

 Robbie and Jo ran workshops, contributed to an exhibition and presented their work at The Wild Goose Festival in Dumfries Sept 29 – Oct 15th 2020.

 2021.
 Robbie and Jo have been selected for a VARC ‘Entwined’ residency in Northumberland in May 2021.
 Information HERE